enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ```

 In practice we have found that this isn't actually needed that often, and when it is it is not
 difficult to add.
-Additionally, having the Enzyme wrapper automatically update alongside the real
+Additionally, having the enzyme wrapper automatically update alongside the real
 render tree can result in flaky tests when writing asynchronous tests.
 This breaking change was
 worth the architectural benefits of the new adapter system in v3, and we believe is a better choice
 for an assertion library to take.